-Take a 3 to 6′ long part of a parent plant’s soft or hard stem when the plant is not fully blooming.
+Take a 3 to 6′ long part of a parent plant’s soft or hard stem when the plant is not fully bloomed, subsequently ensuring the best chances for successful propagation.
 These cuttings should be taken by a sharp knife over a 45-degree angle and must have one or more nodes.
 Trim all the leaves and plant these cuttings into fertile soil.

 Some of the plants (mostly succulent plants) or indoor plants tend to grow from leaves.
 Just take a leaf from the plant with almost 1.5′ of the petiole.
 Insert that leaf into the soil from the petiole side.

 Some of the plants can grow from root cuttings.
-Take almost 5 to 6 root cuttings, each 2 to 6′ long from the plant.
+Take almost 5 to 6 root cuttings, each 2 to 6′ long, from the plant.
 Hold the proximal end and make a straight cut on it.
 Now make a partial cut on its distal end on each cutting.
 Ties all of these cuttings with the same sides.
-Store them for 3 weeks in moist soil and then place them in your garden and let them grow.
+After storing them for 3 weeks in moist soil, you can then place them in your garden to allow them to grow.

-This is the most suitable technique for perennial plants (that can live more than two years).
+This technique is particularly well-suited for perennial plants, those that can live for more than two years.
 For division, dig some part of your plant (including roots) and move it into prepared soil.

 In this process, the bend of a branch is covered with soil.
-When covered in moist and fertile soil, the bent stem developed its own root system and let the stem grow as a whole plant.
+However, when covered in moist and fertile soil, the bent stem developed its own root system and let the stem grow as a whole plant.

-For grafting, take a plant cutting and then join it on the stem of another plant.
+To commence the grafting process, start by taking a plant cutting.
+Afterward, you can connect it to the stem of another plant.
 This joint must be placed carefully.

-In this process, just take a bud from the parent plant and place it in soil or you can also place it on another plant (with a cut on it so that bud can fit and joint here).
+In this process, simply take a bud from the parent plant and place it in the soil.
+Alternatively, you can position it on another plant.
+Make a cut, so the bud can fit and join seamlessly.

 7: Tissue Culture: